 Turtle growth and morphology under different habitats

-There was no obvious trauma for most of turtles from lake except occasional leeches parasitic on calipash.
-Meanwhile, more bruises or scars were observed for the turtles from ponds than paddy fields.
-The appearance such as color of carapace and plastron were different among turtles in different habitats.
-The carapace of turtles cultured in ponds presented bottle green, but the individuals from paddy fields presented bottle green with slight golden yellow, which were similar with turtles from lake.
-There was no significant difference on main somatotype index (p>0.05), but the calipash lateral width was relative higher for turtles from ponds than paddy fields (Table 1).
+There was no obvious trauma experienced by most turtles from the lake except occasional parasitic leeches observed on the calipash.
+However, more bruises or scars were observed for the turtles from ponds than those from paddy fields.
+The appearance, such as the color, of the carapace and plastron were different among turtles from different habitats.
+The carapace of turtles cultured in ponds presented a bottle green color, but the individuals from paddy fields presented a bottle green color with a slight golden yellow color, which was similar to turtles from lakes.
+There were significant differences in carapace width/carapace length (CW/CL) and calipash lateral width/carapace length (CLW/CL) values at 60 d and 120 d (p>0.05), but the CW/CL value was relatively higher for turtles from lakes, and CLW/CL was higher for turtles from lakes and ponds than for those from paddy fields (p<0.05) (Table 1).

 Composition and diversity of turtle gut microbiota

-The recognized microbes belonged to 27 phyla, 59 classes, 97 orders, 151 families, 219 genera from all the samples based on GreenGene.
-The phylum and genus level were emphasized in analysis.
+The recognized microbes belonged to 27 phyla, 59 classes, 97 orders, 151 families, and 219 genera from all the samples based on GreenGene.
+The phylum and genus levels were emphasized in the analysis.
 Bacteroidetes, Firmicutes, Fusobacteria and Proteobacteria were the most dominant phyla, accounting for more than 95% of the total bacteria in all samples.
-Firmicutes was the most abundant phylum in turtle gut sampled from hothouse at initial, while Proteobacteria was the most abundant phylum after cultivated in different habitats then followed by Bacteroidetes.
-Firmicutes and Fusobacteria commonly existed at 60d but rarely present at 120d in all the three habitats (Fig.3a).
-Additionally, the unidentified bacteria were more in lake compared to paddy fields and ponds.
+Firmicutes was the most abundant phylum in the guts of turtles sampled from the greenhouse initially, while Proteobacteria was the most abundant phylum after cultivation in different habitats, followed by Bacteroidetes.
+Firmicutes and Fusobacteria commonly existed at 60 d but were rarely present at 120 d in turtles from all three habitats (Fig. 3a).
+Additionally, the unidentified bacteria were more abundant in turtles from lakes than those from paddy fields and ponds.

-The dominant species in different gut location was also distinct.
-In foregut, the dominant species were Weissella cibaria, Enterococcus durans, Lactobacillus sakei, Lactococcus lactis, Lactococcus garvieae, Sarcina sp. and Pseudomonas sp., whereas in hindgut, Clostridium sensu stricto, Romboutsia sp., Weissella cibaria, Escherichia coli, Plesiomonas shigelloides, Edwardsiella tarda, Paeniclostridium sp., Cetobacterium sp., Terrisporobacter sp. and other two unclassified species belonging to Bacteroidales were abundant.
+The dominant species in different gut locations were also distinct.
+In the foregut, the dominant species were Weissella cibaria, Enterococcus durans, Lactobacillus sakei, Lactococcus lactis, Lactococcus garvieae, Sarcina sp. and Pseudomonas sp., whereas in the hindgut, Clostridium sensu stricto, Romboutsia sp., Weissella cibaria, Escherichia coli, Plesiomonas shigelloides, Edwardsiella tarda, Paeniclostridium sp., Cetobacterium sp., Terrisporobacter sp. and two other unclassified species belonging to Bacteroidales were the most abundant.

-Microbial community in different habitats and sampling time
+Microbial communities in turtles from different habitats and at different sampling times